UndefinedOnGitHub/chesspad-pp/DEVELOPMENT.md

 #### Tests need to be built

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+### Chess Game Engine

+In order to keep track of the moves and only allow legal moves we use chess.js

+Documentation can be found [https://github.com/jhlywa/chess.js/tree/master](https://github.com/jhlywa/chess.js/tree/master)